Doctor’s Appointments You Should Be Making This Year

 Bone Density Scan - 65

 For women, a bone density test is recommended as we age to check for osteoporosis, changes in bone mineral density, and assess your risk for breaks and fractures.
-These tests are non-invasive and use a series of X-Rays.
+These tests are non-invasive and use a series of X-rays.

 Two women pushing stroller through Gateway Hancock Health

-And don’t forget:
+And don’t forget these…

 Vaccines - Vaccines help prevent disease.
 Be sure to get your annual flu shot at the pharmacy or your primary care appointment.
 Keep your Tetanus up to date every ten years.